EmmeLai/GEOL0069-Valencia-Flood-Detection/README.md

 ![XAI Feature Importance](<img width="1589" height="593" alt="xai_feature_importance" src="https://github.com/user-attachments/assets/aa0422ce-1c89-427f-b085-b33120fcd325" />
 )

 The XAI analysis reveals that **pre flood VH backscatter** is the most important feature for classification, followed by pre flood VV and the change in VV (diff_VV).
 This is physically meaningful, knowing the pre flood baseline is essential for correctly identifying change caused by inundation.
-The dominance of VH (cross-polarised) backscatter is consistent with published literature on SAR-based flood mapping, where VH is more sensitive to surface roughness changes caused by flooding over vegetated areas.
+The dominance of VH (cross polarised) backscatter is consistent with published literature on SAR-based flood mapping, where VH is more sensitive to surface roughness changes caused by flooding over vegetated areas.

 ---